simonmichael/haskell-links-data/README.md

 Extra metadata (tags, votes) might be stored separately in additional files/dbs.
 These will also be owned by and writable by the app.

+The app
-The app layers these data sets together at runtime, with hll taking precedence.
+~~layers these data sets together at runtime, with hll taking precedence~~ combines these data sets at runtime, preserving duplicates.